devit-chea/mini-project-orm/README.md

 ## Database seeding

-**Populate the database with seed data with relationships which includes users, articles, comments, tags, favorites and follows.
-This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**

-Open the DummyDataSeeder and set the property values as per your requirement
+Open the DatabaseSeeder and set the property values as per your requirement

-    database/seeds/DummyDataSeeder.php
+    database/seeds/DatabaseSeeder.php

 Run the database seeder and you're done